TajaKuzman/Hate-Speech-Classification/README.md

 | Explicit | 242 |0.424|
 | Total | 571 |1|

+I used only the data that was annotated for implicitness and belongs to hate speech and split it into train and test split in a 70:30 manner based on a stratified split.

 Results:

 | model   |   microF1 |   macroF1 |   accuracy |